swapnilmishra/import-usage/README.md

 ### What it is

-It is a cli tool to figure out the usage of Components in your source files
+It is a cli tool to figure out the usage of Any specific `import` in your source files

 - Supports glob patter supported by [glob](https://www.npmjs.com/package/glob)
 - Supports 3 output report formats - `table(default), csv, json`